ONSdigital/gptables/docs/index.md

 [![Actions build status](https://github.com/best-practice-and-impact/gptables/workflows/continuous-integration/badge.svg)](https://github.com/best-practice-and-impact/gptables/actions)[![PyPI release](https://badge.fury.io/py/gptables.svg)](https://badge.fury.io/py/gptables)

-`gptables` produces Excel spreadsheets that follow the much of the [Analysis Function guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on releasing statistics in spreadsheets.
+`gptables` produces Excel spreadsheets that follow much of the [Analysis Function guidance](https://analysisfunction.civilservice.gov.uk/policy-store/releasing-statistics-in-spreadsheets/) on releasing statistics in spreadsheets.
 This aims to implement digital accessibility standards like [WCAG 2.2](https://www.w3.org/TR/WCAG22/) as well as follow other good practice, such as the use of notes on cover sheets. `gptables` helps users by creating spreadsheets consistently and more quickly than implementing this manually.